 Perhaps most obvious is the fact that the film soft-pedals the nuclear holocaust.
 Meyer simplistically draws on cliches of Midwest Americana – perhaps the reason why the film was perceived to have such shock value is that it sets up what America regards as its emotional heartland and smalltown characters and shows them reduced to rubble.
 As the end credits note, the attack shown is actually far less devastating than any real nuclear strike would be.
 One of the scenes that has proven of great amusement to lovers of the unintentionally ridiculous is Jason Robards’ ability to survive a nuclear firestorm simply by ducking down in the front seat of his car.

 Nicholas Meyer also directed Time After Time (1979); Star Trek II: The Wrath of Khan (1982), regarded by most Trek fans as the best of the film series; the little seen Merchant-Ivory production The Deceivers (1988) about Indian Thuggee cults; before returning to helm the last of the classic Trek films Star Trek VI: The Undiscovered Country (1991).
 He has also made a couple of comedies as director, the literary pastiche Volunteers (1985) and the spy spoof Company Business (1991), which did no business.
 His other genre entries include the scripts for the B movie Invasion of the Bee Girls (1973); the tv movie The Night That Panicked America (1975) about the infamous 1938 Orson Welles War of the Worlds radio broadcast; and The Voyage Home: Star Trek IV (1986).
 Before he became a director, Meyer was a novelist and wrote the Sherlock Holmes pastiche The Seven Per Cent Solution (1973) in which Holmes meets Sigmund Freud, which was made into a popular film The Seven Per Cent Solution (1976), and followed this with two other Sherlock Holmes pastiche novels The West End Horror (1976) and The Canary Trainer (1993) where Holmes encounters The Phantom of the Opera.
-From the late 1990s, Meyer moved away from directing to writing scripts such as Sommersby (1995), The Prince of Egypt (1998), The Human Stain (2003) and Houdini (tv mini-series, 2014), as well as producing the epic tv mini-series The Odyssey (1997), the Arnold Schwarzenegger action vehicle Collateral Damage (2002) and the tv series Star Trek: Discovery (20– ).
+From the late 1990s, Meyer moved away from directing to writing scripts such as Sommersby (1995), The Prince of Egypt (1998), The Human Stain (2003) and Houdini (tv mini-series, 2014), plus created the tv series Medici, Masters of Florence (2016– ).
+He also produced the epic tv mini-series The Odyssey (1997), the Arnold Schwarzenegger action vehicle Collateral Damage (2002) and the tv series Star Trek: Discovery (2017– ).